francois-gm/go-kabk-y1b/13 - 20250519 - Assignment presentation/README.md

 2) `Site` -> `Deploy manually` (`browse to upload`).
 3) When browsing, select your *project* folder (`my-project-template`, as an example), by this I mean the **root** folder of the (presentation) webpage of your web extension, that contains your `index.html`, your `assets` and your `content` folders.
 4) There it is!
+5) Change the URL of your project to something you can re-use.

-Add your url to the list (you can change the URL to a name you want to keep for later)
+Then add your url to the spreadsheet list (in Teams).

 ### b) Presentation